leoneperdigao/diff-mapper/README.md

 # diff-mapper

-diff-mapper is a JavaScript vanilla module for mapping differences between objects.
+diff-mapper is a npm module writeen in Typescript for mapping differences between objects.
+Diff-mapper is a vanilla Javascript module and has no dependencies.

 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)